 - IBM Security Network Protection XGS 7100 v220.127.116.11

 - Intel Security McAfee Network Security Platform NS9100 v18.104.22.168

 Four (4) out of the eight (8) products in the test received a Recommended rating from NSS Labs.
 Two (2) products received a Neutral rating and two (2) received a Caution rating.

 NSS Labs believes we have a responsibility to the enterprise, to inform them of the varying security effectiveness and flaws that can make them open to attacks.
 We work closely with vendors, to correct issues discovered during testing, and commend vendors’ responsiveness towards providing solutions and updates to ensure the continued safety and protection of their customers.

-For more information on how each vendor performed independently, as well as collectively, can be found on the NSS website here.
+More information on how each vendor performed independently can be found in the Library.